 Three disinterested freeholders who reside in the County are chosen to act as commissioners.

-First Purchase Offer – Typically the condemning body will contact the property owner with an offer to purchase before notifying them of their intention to condemn.
+Typically the condemning body will contact the property owner with an offer to purchase before notifying them of their intention to condemn.
 The government/ or condemning body is not required to make a “first purchase offer” before proceeding with condemnation of the property.

-Just Compensation – defined by NC statute as “fair market value.”
+Defined by NC statute as “fair market value.”
 If a condemnation project is expanded, additional property taken cannot reflect a decrease in value owing to the condemnation (value reflects the prior worth before condemnation).
 Any increases in value before it became likely that the expansion would occur may be allowed. (ie. Gov’t highway widening occurs, and adjacent property rises in value, owner will be compensated for value prior to highway widening.
 If additional condemnation is required, the value will reflect the new value owing to the highway expansion).

 A decrease in property value caused by the physical deterioration of the property within the reasonable control of the property owner and by unjustified neglect may be considered in determining value for this reason it is essential that property owners continue to maintain land and structures to maximize appraisal value.
 There are other factors which must be considered in order to get fair compensation for your property.
 Call us now at (910) 341-7570 for more information.